 Urge SeaWorld to Send Corky to a Seaside Sanctuary

-While SeaWorld has ended its orca-breeding program, the company must empty its tanks and release these long-suffering animals into ocean sanctuaries, where they can have some semblance of a natural life.
+Although SeaWorld ended its orca-breeding program, this does nothing to help animals like Corky who will continue to swim in circles inside tiny tanks for decades until they die.
+The company must empty its tanks and release these long-suffering animals into seaside sanctuaries, where they can have some semblance of a natural life.

 The only thing that people learn from visiting a SeaWorld theme park is how miserable life is for the animals confined there.
 Marine parks teach all the wrong lessons: that it’s acceptable to imprison animals, to deprive them of freedom of movement and choice, to forbid them the chance to establish their natural territory and explore, to breed and separate them at will, and to watch them go insane from loneliness and frustration.